-In 2022, thirteen students from ten different countries completed the coursework of the TRAIL+ programme (TRAIL+ 5), and another sixteen students from eleven countries started the programme (TRAIL+ 6).
+In 2022, thirteen students from ten different countries completed the coursework of the TRAIL+ programme (TRAIL+ 5), while sixteen new students from eleven countries started the programme (TRAIL+ 6).

 The tuition fee for the TRAIL+ programme is 18.000 Swiss francs.